anu-bdsi/workshop-intro-to-linux/week1_tutorial.md

 * Typing in ```yes``` if you've been asked to authenticate the connection.
 * The password is the same as your uni account password.
 Be aware that the Linux doesn't show dots when you typing the password.

+## If you are using a ANU managed Windows laptop

+You can try open Command Prompt and do the same as the above instructions for MacOS and WSL users.
+It is not confirmed but I suspect that the ANU laptops have ssh pre-installed, so we can use ssh directly from Command Prompt.

 ## If you are using putty

 Fill the information like the image below, and click open.